It’s flip flop season and with a change of footwear perhaps you have noticed your calves feeling a bit tighter in the morning. So why is this?

 For effective treatment it’s important to look at the whole body and what we call the kinetic chain – finding out the source of the problem as tight calves can manifest from other issues or faulty movement patterns at the pelvis, hip and knee.

-Physiotherapy typically includes calf stretches, achilles stretches, fascia stretches, rolling a spiky ball under the foot, icing, footwear advice and sometimes taping, in addition to identification of weakness in other muscle groups likely to be contributing to over loading the fascia.
+Physiotherapy typically includes calf stretches, Achilles stretches, fascial stretches, rolling a spiky ball under the foot, icing, footwear advice and sometimes taping, in addition to identification of weakness in other muscle groups likely to be contributing to over loading the fascia.

-In summary, it’s quite a nasty condition but can fully resolved with physiotherapy especially if advice and treatment is sought early.
+In summary, it can be quite a painful condition but physiotherapy often yields excellent results, especially if advice and treatment is sought early.
 As always, get in touch with any concerns.